Rhizome-Conifer/conifer-user-guide/README.md

 ## Basic List Building
-1. Open your collection in the 'Collection Manager' view.
+1. Open your collection in the ‘Collection Manager’ view.
 See the panel on left side of the screen and click ‘EDIT’ or ‘+’ (located to the right of ‘LISTS’).
 2. Enter a name for the [list](#lists) then click on the ‘+’.
 You can make as many lists as you like.
 When you have finished creating one or more list, click ‘Done’.
 3. To add a page to a list you can simply drag a page over to the list in the collection navigator.
 Note: this will not remove the page from the main collection page (any page can be in as many lists as you’d like).
 4. To view pages in a list, click on the list name in the collection navigator (panel on left side of the screen).
 5. You can reorder pages in a list by dragging them up or down.
 6. You can delete pages from a list by clicking on the trash can icon.
 Note: deleting a page from a list will not remove the page from the collection as a whole.
-7. You can delete lists by clicking 'EDIT' to the right to 'LISTS' in collection navigator then clicking on the trashcan icon to the left of the name of the list you would like to delete.
+7. You can delete lists by clicking ‘EDIT’ to the right to ‘LISTS’ in collection navigator then clicking on the trashcan icon to the left of the name of the list you would like to delete.